 In The 12 Sleighs of Christmas, the elves discover Santa’s sleigh is in a state of disrepair.
 They spring into action to build him a new one.

 Your vehicle enthusiast will love seeing the different sleighs’ features — “Pulleys, levers, secret rooms / gizmos, gadgets, levers, booms.
 Engines, runners, gliders, tracks / high-tech, souped-up…to the max.”

-A heads-up that this book is on the longer side and requires a decent attention span; it’s a better pick for preschoolers and early elementary school kiddos than for toddlers.
+It’s also on the longer side and requires a decent attention span, so a better pick for preschoolers and early elementary school kiddos than for toddlers.

 Calling all fans of the friendly “beep, beep, beep!”
 In this sweet holiday story, Little Blue delivers Christmas trees to his friends.

 Toddlers and preschoolers will love the counting element, the catchy rhyming text, and seeing favorite characters.
 They’ll also be delighted by the Christmas tree on the last page, which features colorful flashing lights.

 With Christmas festivities underway, twenty big trucks have jobs to do!
 This book is a truck lover’s dream come true, with a doughnut truck, snowplow, digger, crane, dump trucks, and more.

 I also love how this book is told through the eyes of two kids, who become the heroes of the story when they come up with an ingenious solution to a broken Christmas tree star.

 If you like this book, also be sure to check out the original, 20 Big Trucks in the MIddle of the Street.